rhnfzl/ppm-dashboard/README.md

 - In *Single Event Processing* : **Execution Mode** and **What-If Mode** doesn't show results on the hosted dashboard.
 It seems some issue with [Streamlit Session State API](https://docs.streamlit.io/en/stable/session_state_api.html) (```st.session_state```) communication with multiple ```.py``` files.
 Although both the modes work on local system setup along with other features.
 - Can't be deployed on Heroku because it is exceeding the [Slug Size](https://devcenter.heroku.com/articles/slug-compiler#slug-size) of 500 MB (Compression Error), although necessary files has been added for the deployment.

+## Future Enhancement

+- Adding more models for different publicly available datasets.
+- Incorporating KPI's.
+- Adding tree based classifier to predict the labels after provided number of events of the trace.